influxdata/awesome/docs/part-3/writing-and-querying-data.md

 An alternative method that is easier with larger data sets is to upload a file.
 Start out by downloading the sample data as a file, for example, from [the raw view](https://raw.githubusercontent.com/influxdata/influxdb2-sample-data/master/air-sensor-data/air-sensor-data.lp).

-Go back to the write data section, but this time stick with Upload File.
+Go back to the write data section, but this time stick with **Upload File**.

 ![select bucket]({{site.url}}/assets/images/part-3/writing-and-querying-data/6-select-bucket.png)